Workers from needle and syringe programmes deliver services away from the main venue.

 (b) utensils for the preparation of a controlled drug (that would include articles such as spoons, bowls, cups, dishes)

 (e) ampoules of water for injection.

-In July 2013, the Home Office issued a written statement that it had accepted the advice of the Advisory Council on the Misuse of Drugs to allow for the lawful provision of foil by drug treatment providers.
+In July 2013, a Home Office written ministerial statement on the lawful provision of foil explained it had accepted the Advisory Council on the Misuse of Drugs' advice to allow for the lawful provision of foil by drug treatment providers.
 This is subject to the strict condition that it is part of structured efforts to get people into treatment and off drugs.

 Needle and syringe programmes (NSPs) supply needles and syringes for people who inject drugs.
 In addition, they often supply other equipment used to prepare and take drugs (for example, filters, mixing containers and sterile water).
 The majority of needle and syringe programmes are run by pharmacies and drug services.
 They may operate from fixed, mobile or outreach sites.